-22We discretized the differential equations with a time increment of 0.02, corresponding to about one week given that a unit of time is one year.
+18We discretized the differential equations with a time increment of 0.02, corresponding to about one week given that a unit of time is one year.
 We also introduced a very small adjustment cost on external assets to make b_t stationary.
-We used Dynare in the same way to compute the other impulse response functions in the rest of the paper.
-See Adjemian et al (2011) for a presentation of Dynare.
+See Adjemian et al. (2022) for a presentation of Dynare.